21 Great Day Trips From New York City

 *Contributied by Neha, Travelmelodies

-The city also boasts the world’s biggest LED screen wall at the ground floor of Comcast Center, measuring 85 ft. by 25 ft.
-It is a delight to watch the videos on the screen that are displayed every 30 minutes.
-However, it does get a bit crowded during the evenings and holiday season.
+The city also boasts the world’s biggest LED screen wall on the ground floor of Comcast Center, measuring 85 ft. by 25 ft.
+It is a delight to watch the videos that are displayed every 30 minutes on the screen.
+However, it gets a bit crowded during the evenings and holidays.

 Walk along the Benjamin Franklin Parkway, admiring the flags of different nations blowing in the wind.
 Taxis are available, but exploring the city on foot will give you more insight into its rich cultural and historical significance.